Coronavirus vaccine registration for 18-45 age group opens at 4 pm. Here’s what you need to know

 Even though the vaccination process rolls out on May 1, those in the age bracket of 18-45 might have to wait to get their shots.
 India was dealing with shortages for the 45+ bracket even before the new policy was announced, and new supplies aren’t expected until June or even beyond.

 At least seven states – Rajasthan, Andhra Pradesh, Chhattisgarh, Haryana, Maharashtra, Odisha and Telangana – witnessed shortage of vaccines earlier this month.
 The burden is likely to increase with around 60 crore more citizens in the 18-45 age group becoming eligible for the shots in the third phase.
-Many states have announced that they

 The governments of Assam, Maharashtra, Rajasthan, Punjab, Chhattisgarh and Jharkhand have already announced that they were unlikely to begin vaccinating all adults from May 1 because of the unavailability of vaccines.
 Some of these states have alleged that the Centre had hijacked most of the stocks from manufacturers, leaving very little for them.